keptn-contrib/dynatrace-service/documentation/slis-via-files.md

     problems: PV2;problemSelector=status(open)&entitySelector=managementZoneIds(7030365576649815430)
 ```

-This passes the `problemSelector` and `entitySelector` to the `/api/v2/problems` endpoint and will return the `totalCount` field, i.e., the total number of problems matching the query, as the SLI value.
+This passes the `problemSelector` and `entitySelector` to the `/api/v2/problems` endpoint and will return the value of the `totalCount` field, i.e., the total number of problems matching the query, as the SLI value.

 ### Open security problems (prefix: `SECPV2`)